SI-Gen/jportal2/docs/generators/MSSqlDDL.md

 )
 GO

-GRANT select ON DiscoveryCard.Example TO FreeTextUserName GO
+GRANT select ON ExampleSchema.Example TO FreeTextUserName GO

-GRANT insert ON DiscoveryCard.Example TO FreeTextUserName GO
+GRANT insert ON ExampleSchema.Example TO FreeTextUserName GO

-GRANT delete ON DiscoveryCard.Example TO FreeTextUserName GO
+GRANT delete ON ExampleSchema.Example TO FreeTextUserName GO

-GRANT update ON DiscoveryCard.Example TO FreeTextUserName GO
+GRANT update ON ExampleSchema.Example TO FreeTextUserName GO
 ```